karun012/shadower/README.md

 #shadower

-Shadower watches a folder that you specify, and runs doctests on any Haskell sources in the folder that are modified
+Shadower watches a folder that you specify, and runs doctests in any Haskell sources in the folder that are modified

 ##Setup